 - Close limited liability company supplement: This is a lot like a close corporation, and is established for family businesses and provide LLCs with “continuity of life that contains restrictions on transferability of interests and withdrawal of contributions.”

 - Statutory trust: A statutory trust is a “business trust” type of entity, typically established for investment companies, such as real estate investment trusts.

 - Wyoming limited liability company: This corporation-limited partnership hybrid provides protection from personal liability while enjoying the tax benefits of a limited partnership without any restrictions on the citizenship or numbers of members.

 - Registered limited liability partnership: This relatively new types of partnership that “combines favorable flow‐through tax liability now enjoyed by general partnerships with limitations on the liability of the partners.
 A LLP is taxed like a partnership, meaning that tax liability flows directly through to the owners and the entity itself is not taxed.”

-If you’re looking to launch a business – or you’re part of a business that’s in a period of transition – don’t spend another day without consulting professional legal assistance.
+If you are looking to launch a business – or you are part of a business that is in a period of transition – do not spend another day without consulting professional legal assistance.
 Call a Wyoming civil litigation lawyer as soon as possible at 307-527-7891.

 Burg Simpson Wyoming Offers a Free Consultation

 Our team of lawyers in Cody Wyoming has more than 40 years of experience in business law to provide effective and efficient legal counsel to our clients.
 If you need strong courtroom advocacy in a business or corporate matter, we are the team you need on your side.
 Call us at 307-527-7891 or fill out our Free Case Evaluation Form here if you need helping negotiating a business or commercial deal.